PoisotLab/ms_network_prediction/manuscript.md

 reproduce it is available at `https://osf.io/6jp4b/`; the entire example was carried out in *Julia 1.5.3* [@Bezanson2017JulFre], using the *Flux* machine learning framework [@Innes2018FluEle].
 Note that this analysis is meant to serve as an *example only*, and the models should in practice be fine-tuned according to the state of the art [*e.g.* @Goodfellow2016DeeLea].
-As these data have no features (like species traits) on which to base a predictive model, we have aggregated all interactions into a binary metaweb [@Dunne2006NetStr] to represent co-occurance among species, and then we transform this coccurance matrix via probabilistic PCA [@Tipping1999ProPri], so as to create a number of latent features for the species in a context where the dataset is both unbalanced and likely to have many missing values.
-The goal is then to predict whether an interaction between two species $i$ and species $j$ occurs based on a features vector $v_{ij} = [v_i, v_j]$ where $v_i$ is the values of the selected features for the parasite and $v_j$ is the features of the host Here, $v_i$ is the first 15 components of the co-occurance PCA.
-This features vector is then fed into the input layer of a neural network, which uses three hidden layers with appropriate dropout rates ($0.5$), and finally an output layer whose result is softmaxed to pick the most likely outcome--- the interaction bit describing an interaction when equal to 1, and no interaction when equal to 0.
+As these data have no features (like species traits) on which to base a predictive model, we have aggregated all interactions into a binary metaweb [@Dunne2006NetStr] to represent co-occurrence among species, and then we transform this co-occurrence matrix via probabilistic PCA [@Tipping1999ProPri], so as to create a number of latent features for the species in a context where the dataset is both unbalanced and likely to have many missing values.
+The goal is then to predict whether an interaction between two species $i$ and species $j$ occurs based on a features vector $v_{ij} = [v_i, v_j]$ where $v_i$ is the values of the selected features for the parasite and $v_j$ is the features of the host.
+Here, $v_i$ is the first 15 components of the co-occurrence PCA.
+This features vector is then fed into the input layer of a neural network, which uses three hidden layers with appropriate dropout rates ($0.5$), and finally an output layer whose result is softmaxed to pick the most likely outcome --- the interaction bit describing an interaction when equal to 1, and no interaction when equal to 0.

-![ (A) A conceptual overview of the process of network prediction.
+![(A) A conceptual overview of the process of network prediction.
 Beginning with data of observed interaction between species, we aim to predict the metaweb of interaction across the entire species pool, even those that have not been observed together.
 (B) Proof-of-Concept: An empirical network [from